-A Highly Enjoyable Hack’N’Slash Game
+A Highly Enjoyable Hack’N’Slash

-Book Of Demons is an action hack’n’slash RPG that almost gets everything right.
+Book Of Demons is an action hack’n’slash RPG that gets almost everything right.
 Inspired by the original Diablo, Indie company Thing Trunk have put together the perfect love letter to that game, mixing a range of challenging enemies to boot with a well-implemented card deck system.
-Unfortunately, the game is let down by some clunky gameplay and an awkwardly convoluted UI that’ll likely make or break the game for you.
+Unfortunately, the game is let down by some clunky gameplay and an awkwardly convoluted UI that’ll likely make or break the experience for you.

 The general aesthetic and isometic design is really well implemented

-The Flexiscope is a really clever mechanic and something I wish more games of its kind included.
+The Flexiscope is a clever mechanic and something I wish more games of its kind included.
 With most of the action taking place in dungeons, at the start of every journey into the catacombs you choose how long you want your experience to last for via a slider.
 This then feeds back an accurate timer for the next run based on your play style and how thorough you are in going through the dungeons.
 It works perfectly too and shows the intent to accommodate every type of gamer, from a quick 10 minute burst of action to a methodically paced hour slaying demons in the foul depths of hell.

 The gameplay is almost exclusively geared toward using a mouse with a few keyboard shortcuts for good measure.
 You hold or click the left mouse button to move in the direction you want to go and either hover or click over an enemy to deal damage, presented with a series of hearts that whittle down over time.
-This starts off simple enough, with slow-moving skeletons and weak archers before becoming ever more varied with poison, ice and fire elemental creatures joining the fray.
+This starts off simple enough, with slow-moving skeletons and weak archer,s before becoming ever-more varied with poison, ice and fire elemental creatures joining the fray.